-The key worker takes the lead role in maintaining contact with parents and would usually be the first port of call.
-Parents are contacted at least fortnightly, and where appropriate more often and the student’s successes and issues are shared so that home and school can work together.
-Where there might be issues outside of school that are likely to affect the student’s behaviour / concentration in ACE or provision, it is always helpful if parents do contact us and make us aware so we can plan accordingly.
+The coach takes the lead role in maintaining contact with parents and would usually be the first port of call.
+A weekly coach report is sent home outlining the students week and pastoral calls, especially to celbrate success are made so that ACe anbd home can work closely together.
+Where there might be issues outside of school that are likely to affect the student’s behaviour or concentration in ACE or provision, it is always helpful if parents do contact us and make us aware so we can plan accordingly.

-The coach will touch base daily with their students, to check on how things are going, to talk through any changes to their timetable and to review any issues that have occurred and how things can be best put back on track.
-The Coach keeps an overview of each child’s overall experience and performance at ACE and working with the pupil progress team, can keep under review their curriculum, any required interventions or support and most importantly, in recognising, rewarding and celebrating their successes.
+The coach will touch base at the start and end of each with their students, to check on how things are going, to talk through any changes to their timetable and to review any issues that have occurred and how things can be best put back on track.
+The Coach keeps an overview of each child’s overall experience and performance at ACE and working with the pupil progress team, can keep under review their curriculum, any required interventions or support they need and most importantly, can recognise, reward and celebrate their successes.

 Students are encouraged to value this relationship as the main way to ensure that we can take their views, ideas and wishes into account amf therefroe it is important that students arrive on time each day so they are present for the coaching sessions which set up the day.